univalence/zio-spark/README.md

 </p>

 <p align="center">
-   A functional wrapper around Spark to make it work with ZIO
+   A functional wrapper around Spark to make it work with ZIO,
+ <br> improve error management and increase performances.

 </p>

 ## Documentation

 You can find the documentation of zio-spark [here](https://univalence.github.io/zio-spark/).
+The documentation covers additional subjects like `CancellableJobs`, code generation, ...

 ## Help

 You can ask us (Dylan, Jonathan) for some help if you want to use the lib or have questions around it : https://calendly.com/zio-spark/help

 ## Latest version